-Required repairs or upgrades to existing pipeline systems in Western Canada have also led to reduced capacity and apportionment of access, the effects of which have been exacerbated by storage limitations.
-In October 2020, TC Energy Corporation received federal approval to expand the NOVA Gas Transmission Line system (the "NGTL System") and the expanded NGTL System was completed in April 2022.
+Required repairs or upgrades to existing natural gas pipeline systems in Western Canada have also led to reduced capacity and apportionment of access, the effects of which have been exacerbated by storage limitations.
+In October 2020, TC Energy Corporation received federal approval to expand the NOVA Gas Transmission Line system (the "NGTL System").
+The NGTL system is in the midst of implementing a \$6.5 billion infrastructure program which added 1.3 billion cubic feet per day of capacity in 2022, and an additional 2.2 billion cubic feet per day of capacity is planned between 2023 and 2026.